Jobs made obsolete by technology

 CMRubinWorld For the Silo, C.M.
 Rubin.
 C. M. Rubin is the author of two widely read online series for which she received a 2011 Upton Sinclair award, “The Global Search for Education” and “How Will We Read?”
 She is also the author of three bestselling books, including The Real Alice in Wonderland, is the publisher of CMRubinWorld and is a Disruptor Foundation Fellow.

-One response to “Peter Robinson On Job Obsolescence- Government Should Not Protect Jobs”
+One thought on “Peter Robinson On Job Obsolescence- Government Should Not Protect Jobs”

 Over the past three years, Ontario’s economy has outperformed all G7 countries in terms of real GDP growth.
 Exports and business investments have increased, and Ontario’s unemployment rate has been below the national average each month for almost three years.